Voleisho/Airbnb-Client-Rating-Prediction/README.md

 # Research Objective and Goals

 ## Research Objective:
-Classify the original data and reduced-dimension data.
+Classify the original data and two-dimensional data.

 ## Goals:
 Choose a variable with two classes for classification.
 Examine descriptive statistics for the data and the dependent variable classes.
-Perform classification using three algorithms.
+Perform classification using decision tree algorithm.
 Visualize results with ROC curves.
 Calculate model statistics.